Executive & Creative Director

 anahita azrahimi is a seasoned arts manager and an arts maker.
 Bringing artists and audiences together to nurture the joy of engaging with art, has been the core of her arts management work for the past 15 years.

-Currently, she is the Executive and Creative Director of Toronto Outdoor Art Fair, Canada’s leading outdoor art fair.
-In this role, she has reinvigorated the organization’s legacy through strengthening its infrastructure, building robust partnerships and implementing essential new programs for artists and the public.
+Currently, she is the Executive and Creative Director of Toronto Outdoor Art Fair (TOAF), Canada’s leading outdoor art fair.
+In this role, she has reinvigorated the organization’s legacy through strengthening its infrastructure, building robust partnerships, and implementing essential new programs for artists and the public.
 Her experience as a visual artist has been instrumental in gaining a deeper understanding of the needs of independent artists and the community she serves.
 In response to the cancellation of the 59th TOAF, she devised an agile, tech-savvy plan to move their entire community of 350 artists online, maintaining their connection to the TOAF audience and economic livelihood with unprecedented success.

 Ania Harmata is a visual artist and arts manager.
 Motivated by the idea of artists as entrepreneurs, Ania strives to empower and encourage opportunities for professional development for visual artists and makers.
 Ania holds an Honours BA and an Advanced Diploma in Art and Art History from the collaborative program between the University of Toronto Mississauga and Sheridan College.
 Most recently, she has completed a Graduate Certificate in Arts Management from Centennial College.
-The 2020 season will be her fourth show with the Toronto Outdoor Art Fair, Canada’s largest and longest-running juried outdoor art event.
+The 2021 season will be her fifth show with the Toronto Outdoor Art Fair, Canada’s largest and longest-running juried outdoor art event.